 In 2008, Gauthreaux began his studio production journey with the help of Peter Barona, a DJ, producer, and sound engineer of records by Grammy Award-winning artists.
 One of their first high-profile projects was for drag legend and singer RuPaul.
 ‘CoverGirl’ was an album cut from his new album getting rotation on his brand new reality show, 'Drag Race.'
 And off to the races was Joe, shifting the next phase of his career into gear.
 A career that separates him today from the players.
 Gauthreaux built his house on 25 years of hard work and solid performances, connecting with fans through music, and earning respect from peers for his integrity & production work.
 “I try to make records I want to play in my set.
-Dance tracks I think the crowd will go crazy for.
-Collaborating or working solo, on remixes or originals, or replying to messages and posting on social media, to ultimately playing for 500 or 5,000 people, - music is the motivation behind every step of my job.
-It's what wakes me up in the morning, and gives my life purpose, even after 25 years.
-I’m having as much fun at the party now as when I first arrived, even after 25 years!"
+Music the crowd will hopefully respond to positively."
+Collaborating or working solo, on remixes or originals, or replying to messages and posting on social media, to ultimately playing for 500 or 5,000 people, "music is the motivation behind every step of my job.
+It's what wakes me up in the morning, and gives my life purpose.
+And now that I understand melodic sense and technical details about music in general, I’m having more fun now than ever!"

 Gauthreaux isn't dancing on his own.
 His official remixes of Rita Ora, Janet Jackson, Ariana Grande, Cher, Madonna, Blondie, Keala Settle, Troye Sivan, and RuPaul - to name a few.
 Gauthreaux's progressive-melodic remixes with uber Brazilian producer DJ Leanh are the productions he's the most proud of, and the ones lodged in the hearts and minds of their listeners.
 On a recent visit to The Abby in Los Angeles, Diana Ross chose Joe & Leanh's official remix of “Ain’t No Mountain High Enough," when asked her favorite new remix of the timeless song.
 The duo share a drive for perfection in their musical sensibilities.
 Gauthreaux says it's a key to their success.
 “We push each other when we're about to give up.
 It's the only way to get to the good stuff,” laughs Gauthreaux.